bootstrap-vue/bootstrap-vue/src/components/button-toolbar/README.md

 ## Usage

 Feel free to mix input groups and dropdowns with button groups in your toolbars.
-Similar to the example above, you’ll likely need some utility classes though to space things properly.
+Similar to the example above, you'll likely need some utility classes though to space things properly.

 ## Sizing